jcollard/eks-demo/README.md

       * I also needed `EC2FullAccess` -
       * I also needed `AWSCloudFormationFullAccess` -
       * I also needed `IAMFullAccess` - This one seems extreme.
 But during the process it needed to create roles for the cluster.
 It is probably possible to trim this one down.
+      * I also needed ssm:GetParameter so I created an ssm:* permission: [ssmadministrator.json](ssmadministrator.json)

 ## Install Amazon version of kubectl